 Improving a toxic relationship isn’t easy, and it typically results in two choices.
 You can either try to fix the dynamic or end it.
 There isn’t a right or wrong way to proceed, but many people often try the first option before cutting ties.
 Keep in mind that doing nothing will likely make the problem worse.

 First, focus on what you can control.
 Then, reflect on your usual reactions to your friend.
 Are there any new boundaries you need to enforce?
 Are you speaking up for yourself when you feel hurt?
 Have you had a conversation about how your friendship makes you feel?
-Taking these steps- and seeing how your friend responds- can give you needed information about whether you want to try to repair your dynamic.4
+Taking these steps—and seeing how your friend responds—can give you needed information about whether you want to try to repair your dynamic.4

 Research shows that most friendships end.
-You have every right to end a friendship.
+You have every right to end the friendship.
 You don’t owe your toxic friend an explanation, although you may wish to give them one.
 If you opt to end the relationship, consider taking a no-contact approach.
 Delete them off social media.
 Stop responding to any calls or texts.
 No matter the circumstance, avoid engaging in any communication.

 Individual therapy can provide a supportive environment for discussing and processing your toxic friendship.
 It can also offer practical solutions for setting boundaries and honoring your needs and desires in relationships.